TheLastSultan/RickTacToeJS/README.md

         };
 }
 ```
-Of course, part of what makes Rick unbeatable in Rick-Tac-Toe is that he always goes first?
+Of course, part of what makes Rick unbeatable in Rick-Tac-Toe is that he always goes first :)